Line-of-sight shear in SLACS strong lenses I: shear and mass model parametrisations: Data and methodology

 Thus, the omission of the foreground shear must be understood as the assumption that such post-Born corrections are degenerate enough with the parameters of the main lens to be absorbed in them; we do not assume that foreground shear, nor its post-Born effect on the main deflector, are negligible.
 Practically speaking, this means that we fix $\gamma_1^{\rm od} = \gamma_2^{\rm od} = 0$ in our analysis using this model, which we refer to as the `no foreground shear model' throughout the rest of this paper.

 These models are both mathematically distinct from the notion of `external' or `residual' shear which is widely used in the literature (\cite{Tan2024}; see \cite{Shajib2024} for a discussion of this terminology).
-The LOS formalism can be reduced to the external shear model by fixing both the foreground shear and LOS rotation to zero, $\gamma_{\rm od} = \omega_{\rm LOS} = 0$, which leaves the shear to be described by just two complex parameters, $\gamma_1$ and $\gamma_2$.
+The LOS formalism can be reduced to the external shear model by fixing both the foreground shear and LOS rotation to zero, $\gamma_{\rm od} = \omega_{\rm LOS} = 0$, which leaves the shear to be described by just a single complex number, with the real and imaginay components $\gamma_1$ and $\gamma_2$.

 We note that in practice, what is actually measured in each of these cases is the `reduced shear', $\mathrm{g}_{\rm ab} = \gamma_{\rm ab}/(1 - \kappa_{\rm ab})$.
 The convergence $\kappa_{\rm ab}$ is typically small (and in fact, unmeasurable in strong lensing due to the mass-sheet degeneracy), $\kappa_{\rm ab} \ll 1$, meaning that we can approximate $\mathrm{g}_{\rm ab} \approx \gamma_{\rm ab}$.
 Throughout the rest of this work, we will therefore refer to what is technically `reduced shear' as `shear'.